Overview

 Investment Strategies

-manager, we presume that you have made an independent and informed decision as to your overall
+we presume that you have made an independent and informed decision as to your overall asset allocation

-asset allocation and have chosen to engage us to manage those assets.
-Banyan Tree will work with you
+and have chosen to engage us to manage those assets.
+Banyan Tree will work with you to understand your

-to understand your investment objectives and risk tolerances for those assets only and will make a
+investment objectives and risk tolerances for those assets only and will make a recommendation as to

 Banyan Tree utilizes an active approach to fixed income management.
 An active management approach